 Aadhaar Does Not Violate the Right to Privacy

 Section 139AA of the Income Tax Act, 1961 required all those eligible to obtain an Aadhaar Card to link it to their PAN Card and income tax filings.
 In 2017, J. Bhushan along with J. Sikri held that this Section could not be challenged as unconstitutional on the basis of the right to privacy.
 This was because the 9-judge Bench to decide the validity of the right to privacy was yet to be constituted.
-In effect, J. Bhushan’s judgement granted limited relief in removing the adverse action against those who had not linked their Aadhaar cards to their PAN cards, but required that all those who had Aadhaar cards must do so.
+In effect, J. Bhushan’s judgment granted limited relief in removing the adverse action against those who had not linked their Aadhaar cards to their PAN cards, but required that all those who had Aadhaar cards must do so.

 On Judicial Proceedings and Matters of the Bench